mattang687/case-companion/README.md

 * [How it Works](#how-it-works)

 ## Introduction
 Bad weather can be pretty dangerous to musical instruments (my viola cracked in the winter a few years ago).
 Many solutions exist to combat unfriendly weather, like Dampits, humidifiers, covers, and expensive cases, but there's very little useful evidence of their effectiveness, since everyone's setup is so different.
 The Case Companion is my solution to this problem.
 It consists of this app and a [BLE-enabled ESP32](https://github.com/mattang687/case-companion-esp.git), and it allows musicians to record and view the temperature and humidity in their case over time.
 This was my first time using Flutter, and I've learned so much from this project.
 I hope this will be useful to someone, if not as a product itself then as a code example for flutter_blue and charts_flutter, since I couldn't find many examples for them as I was making this.
-Since this is something I intend to use daily, I will be maintaining it in my free time for the forseeable future, so please let me know if you have any suggestions for improvement!
+This is something I hope to improve enough for daily use, so I'll be adding to it in my free time moving forward, though most of my issues with the system at the moment lie more on the hardware side.

 ## Key Features
 * Scan for and connect to nearby Bluetooth Low Energy (BLE) devices
-* Read and display temperature, humidity, and battery level from a compatible BLE device
+* Read and display temperature and humidity from a compatible BLE device
 * Store temperature and humidity data locally
 * Graph temperature and humidity over time